tgf9/arch-linux-install/dell-xps-13-9310-0991/README.md

 - Plug in live USB.
 - Power on the laptop.
-- Press F12 when you see the boot logo.
+- Press F12 to access the boot menu when you see the boot logo.
-- Select the installer live USB.
+- Select the installer live USB from boot menu.

 ## Connect to WiFi